darren-reddick/tf-vault-kind-auth/README.md

 ## :beginner: Testing Authentication by serviceaccount

-1. Read the **vault-auth** serviceaccount token and use it to authenticate to the vault server
+1. Create the entrypoint for the docker container which will read the **vault-auth** serviceaccount token, use it to authenticate to the vault server, generate a dynamic AWS secret and use it to read a dynamodb table
     ```
     cat << 'EOF' > entrypoint.sh
     #!/bin/bash